LAST UPDATED: 20 September 2023

 Most tech shirts are moisture-wicking, which can help runners stay cool during a race and help with overall performance, and often come with anti-microbial properties to help maintain freshness after a runner's sweaty effort.

-Cotton/poly blends have also become very popular as they offer the look and feel of cotton while providing many of the same benefits of 100% polyester shirts.
+Cotton/polyester blends have also become very popular as they offer the look and feel of cotton while providing many of the same benefits of 100% polyester shirts.
 They can be worn during racing and training, but also work well as all-round T-shirts people can wear in everyday life.

 - For the best of both worlds and something that can also be worn outside training, consider cotton/polyester blends.
+Tri blend shirts, in particular, are becoming more and more popular as finisher shirts for all kinds of races.

 Short vs Long Sleeves